filecoin-project/specs/src/algorithms/post/election_post.md

 This does mean that, in a given round, a lucky miner may succeed in generating a block by proving only a single sector, but again on expectation, a miner will have to prove their sectors at every single round in order for their full power to contribute to block generation.
 In the event one of the miner’s sectors cannot be proven (i.e. the miner does not have access to the nodes from that sector), no tickets will be returned.
 In order to prevent this, a miner can declare faults on their faulty sectors to avoid having to include them in the eligible sector set.
 Their power will be reduced accordingly.

+# ElectionPoSt

+To enable short PoSt response time, miners are required submit a PoSt when they are elected to mine a block, hence PoSt on election or ElectionPoSt.
+When miners win a block, they need to immediately generate a PoStProof and submit that along with the ElectionProof.
+Both the ElectionProof and PoStProof are checked at Block Validation by `StoragePowerConsenusSubsystem`.
+When a block is included, a special message is added that calls `SubmitElectionPoSt` which will process sector updates in the same way as successful `SubmitSurprisePoSt` do.

+# SurprisePoSt

+The chain keeps track of the last time that a miner received and submitted a Challenge (Election or Surprise).
+It randomly challenges a miner to submit a surprisePoSt once per `ProvingPeriod` in the latter half of their `ProvingPeriod`.
+For every miner challenged, a `NotifyOfPoStSurpriseChallenge` is issued and sent as an on-chain message to surprised `StorageMinerActor`.
+However, if the `StorageMinerActor` is already proving a SurprisePoStChallenge (`IsChallenged` is True) or the `StorageMinerActor` has received a challenge (by Election or Surprise) within the `MIN_CHALLENGE_PERIOD` (`ShouldChallenge` is False), then the PoSt surprise notification will be ignored and return success.

+For more on these components, see {{<sref election-post>}}.
+At a high-level though both are needed for different reasons:
+- By coupling leader election and PoSt, `ElectionPoSt` ensures that miners must do the work to prove their sectors at every round in order to earn block rewards.
+- Small miners may not win on a regular basis however, `SurprisePoSt` thus comes in as a lower-bound to how often miners must PoSt and helps ensure the Power Table does not grow stale for its long-tail of smaller miners.

 ## ElectionPoSt Generation

 Filecoin's ElectionPoSt process makes use of two calls to the system library: